esoreq/Day_one/_episodes/04-Markdown.md

 objectives:
 - Explain what the Markdown format is.
 - Describe the role of Markdown for documentation of data science workflows.
+- Use Markdown syntax in Jupyter Notebook to design a lab template.
- - Use Markdown syntax in Jupyter Notebook to design a report.
+- Use Markdown syntax in Jupyter Notebook to design a report template.
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

-## What is Markdown?
+# What is Markdown?
 Markdown is the formating codes for creating publishable data science report using Jupyter.
 The Markdown formatting process requires you to use syntax to apply various formatting, such as **bold text** or *italics*.
 In this section, we will go over all the different ways to create a structured document using the Markdown syntax supported by Jupyter Notebook.